thescientist13/webpack-migrate-poc/README.md

 Given the above prompts and the generated config, w, we will make a simple app with styles and create a similar config.
 In addition, we will add a configuration for [**webpack-dev-server**](https://webpack.github.io/docs/webpack-dev-server.html), as that is a common feature item found in a lot of projects.

+## Observations / Feedback
+1. When running  `webpack-cli init`, the prompt for location could it make it clearer that an extension isn't required